Tin from Japan Tariff: 10% (2026)

 Importers sourcing tin from Japan face specific tariff considerations, with approximately $218B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of tin from Japan are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of tin from Japan are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

-Tin (HTS Chapter 80) generally enter duty-free at the MFN level, with the Section 122 tariff as the primary duty.
+Tin (HTS Chapter 80) generally enter duty-free at the MFN level, with the base forced-labor tariff as the primary duty.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Japan.

 Key products in HTS Chapter 80 imported from Japan include Tin ingots, Tin alloys, Tin foil, Tin-plated steel (tinplate), Solder containing tin, and Tin bars and rods.